Michigan Limestone and Chemical Company: Quarry

 The quarry is the subject of a well-known astronaut photo.
 It has been documented in an Emmy Award winning documentary film.
 As the director of the film notes: “Initially I thought, it’s (a documentary) about a quarry,” Belanger said.
 “But it’s a human story.
 The quarry of course is limestone, it’s rock, but it’s how this natural resource becomes a driving force for our nation.
 Much of this limestone was used to build the Mackinac Bridge, it helped build the interstate highway system throughout the nation, and it's used in everyday items."

-The Detroit and Mackinac Railway service inside the mine dates back to before 1926.
+The Detroit and Mackinac Railway opened its Rogers City Branch in 1911.
+Service inside the mine dates back to before 1926.
 Pictures indicate that the yard was originally serviced by company-owned switching engines.
 Trackage included switches and even two interlocks inside the plant which date back to 1926.
 The railroad for the quarry is currently serviced by Lake State Railway, successor to the D&M.

 Rogers City donated land to create a landmark in celebration of the quarry's centennial.
 Part of the landmark is a 6 foot X 6-foot mural made of outdoor tiles created by master potter Guy Adamec from the Flint Institute of Arts.
 Part of the design "represent[s] the history of the quarry by depicting layers of quarry strata ranging from the Devonian Period to the current day.
 This ... [are depicted] in different colors of cement block to show the strata."

 The United States Army and Air Force conduct simulated-fire phases within the Carmeuse Calcite Quarry area during Exercise Northern Strike.

 According to the Oglebay Norton, this quarry is "producing high-calcium carbonate limestone ... and shipping between 7 and 10.5 million net tons (NT) per year, depending on market demand."
 The operation "produces nine base product sizes, from 5-1/2 inches down to sand-sized particles.
 These products can be blended together to meet most sizing specifications."